A Budget Backpackers Guide To Havana, Cuba

 La Vitarola- Americana food and the traditional Canchanchara cocktail made with aguardiente.
 The bartender is sure to tell you a story about it’s origins.

 Peso shops are around everywhere, generally for locals they are a great way to get a budget meal for a backpacker.
 Buy pizzas for only 10 CUP and juice for just 1 CUP.
 Tostones (fried plantain patties) and tamales are also a must!
-Eating in the local cafeterias is an experience to say the least, its cheap with a meal costing just a couple CUC but you pay for it with your patience.
+Eating in the local cafeterias is an experience to say the least.
+It’s cheap to eat ike a local in Havana, with a meal costing just a couple CUC, but you pay for it with your patience.

 Flying from Cancun is a short and cheap flight as many travel through here from the US.
+We used Interjet.
 You have to get a Cuban visa at the airport before departure.
 At Cancun you can pick it up at the airline service desk for 400 pesos.

 You can only get Cuban currency in Cuba.
 There is a 10% fee to exchange US dollars but any other currency doesn’t have a charge.
 All exchanges are government regulated so exchange at Havana airport or in the city.
 Queues are long and slow, try to do everything you will need in one trip!